 Also, consider this: Ninety percent of consumers would consider taking their business elsewhere rather than working with a company that uses outdated technology, according to a Microsoft study.

-So, multifamily companies that haven’t embraced tech tools when it comes to important areas such as apartment marketing, social media presence, reputation management and digital advertising could find themselves left behind.
+So, multifamily companies that haven’t embraced tech tools when it comes to successful apartment marketing solutions such as a strong social media presence, reputation management and digital advertising could find themselves left behind.

 Let’s take a look at how using digital tools can give insights that can help an apartment community thrive in a competitive market.